sonalake/utah-parser/README.md

 This will run the unit tests, which are broken down into two parts:

 - `com.sonalake.utah.config.*` - these are the basic unit tests for the class
 - `com.sonalake.utah.ExamplesTest` - this processes the sample example files and template configurations that can be found in `utah-parser/src/test/resources/examples`.
+These are the same files that are included in the root examples directory.

 # Why Utah?